 input on safety and health issues.

 An implementation team made up of representatives of both organizations will meet to develop a plan

 of action, determine working procedures, and identify the roles and responsibilities of the

-participants.
+State Programs.
 In addition, they will meet at least three times per year to track and share

 information on activities and results in achieving the goals of the Alliance.

 This agreement will remain in effect for two years.
 Either signatory may terminate it for any reason

 at any time, provided they give 30 days written notice.
 This agreement may be modified at any time